khovratovich/Argon2/README.md

 ## Warning
 Argon2 is the basis for the eventual winner of Password Hashing Competition.
 The final winner may be different from the current version (1.2.1).

 ## About
-The Argon2 source code package includes:
+The Argon2 source code package in `Source/` includes:

-* Reference C/C++ implementation of password hashing scheme Argon2
+* Reference C99 & C++11 implementations of the password hashing scheme Argon2

 	`make`

-* Optimized C/C++ implementation of password hashing scheme Argon2
+* Optimized C99 & C++11 implementations of the password hashing scheme Argon2

 	`make OPT=TRUE`